Crisis Update: Maui's Fire Hydrants Ran Dry; The Politics Of Water

 Nor any drop to drink’

-A decade ago a member of the Irish parliament, or Teachta Dála, told rain-soaked peoples of the Emerald Isle that water was no longer a right, and even that which fell from the sky and ran down their necks could no longer be considered gratis.
+A decade ago a Teachta Dála, or member of Ireland’s parliament, told the rain-soaked peoples of the Emerald Isle that water was no longer a right, and even that which fell from the sky and ran down their necks could no longer be considered gratis.

 Water is a powerful tool.
 When the Jackson, Alabama, suburbs flooded in Aug 2022, the plentiful atmospheric water became an enemy.
 It caused poor quality water treatment plants to fail.
 In other cities they blame storms, blizzards and hurricanes.